 There are about 10,000 different types of succulent plants in nature.
 Hybridizers have given us another thousand or so.
 Most of the natural species (except for the very most common in cultivation) do not have common names.
-In most cases, the names appearing below refer to a genus (group of closely related species) that share similar cultivational requirements, but not all species within a genus may be equally easy to grow.
+In most cases, the names appearing below refer to a genus (a group of closely related species) that share similar cultivational requirements.
+Still, not all species within a genus may be equally easy to grow.
 There are many other plants not on this list that will be equally good for beginners.

 All of these should be considered frost-tender and grown as container plants to be moved indoors during our cold months.

 Echinopsis.
 Mostly small, globular South American cacti, often with large white flowers, but other colors occur.
 There is a large number of named hybrids with spectacular flowers in a rainbow of colors.
 If dry, most can take light frost.
 One subgroup is sometimes treated as the separate genus Lobivia.

 Ferocactus.
 This is a genus of plants commonly called Barrel Cacti, from the southwest United States and Mexico.
 They have well developed and beautiful spines, often colored red or yellow (such as the Golden Barrel).
 Many tend to get fairly big, but they grow slowly.
 Ferocactus generally grow in full direct sunlight so it can be placed outside in the full sun for the summer.
 They should be kept in the brightest possible location indoors during the cold season, with reduced watering to reduce growth.

 Rhipsalis.
 This is a very different looking group of true cacti native to the rainforests of the Americas where they live as epiphytes within the forest canopy.
 They are very slender stemmed, and pendant, making good hanging baskets in areas of lower light.
 They are very frost tender.
 Many are totally spineless or nearly so, and the flowers are very tiny and not showy.
 These make good accent plants for shady patios or hanging from trees during the summer months.